Skip to content

 Once the abdomen has been inflated, your surgeon makes a small incision at your belly button to insert the laparoscope.
 A laparoscope is a special fiber optic tool with a camera and light on the end, allowing your surgeon to see what they are doing without the need to create larger incisions.
 Your doctor uses it along with other surgical instruments to repair your hernia.

 Once the tools are in place, your surgeon gently moves the herniated organ or body part back to its correct position.
 A piece of mesh is then placed over the weakened area of your abdominal wall.
 It is held in place using stitches, surgical clips, or staples.
-Once the hernia repair with mesh has been completed, the gas is released from your abdomen and the incisions are closed.
+Once the hernia repair with mesh has been completed, the gas is released from your abdomen, and the incisions are closed.

 General anesthesia is often used for minimally invasive hernia repair, putting you in a sleep-like state during surgery.
 Your surgeon will perform an evaluation beforehand to ensure that you are healthy enough to be put under anesthesia.
 This will include an evaluation of your overall health as well as your medical history, a physical exam, and possibly other tests.